ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 ## Plotting Scripts

-This folder contains scripts for generating visualizations from the code's output data.
+This folder contains scripts for generating visualizations in order to compare the results of the 4 different models.

 ### How to Plot: Step-by-Step
 1. Make sure you load input data in the right way